mcamiano/Bootstrap-Typeahead-Fork/README.md

+# This is a fork (of a fork (of a fork)) of Bootstrap Typeahead that adds a ui delay to reduce the number of server requests made.

 # This is a fork (of a fork) of Bootstrap Typeahead that adds minimal but powerful extensions.
 Original Bootstrap code :: http://twitter.github.com/bootstrap/assets/js/bootstrap-typeahead.js